embermap/ember-data-storefront/README.md

 ## Loadable

 With this feature turned on storefront adds a `load()` method to every model.
-This gives you a clear method for asynchronously loading of Ember data relationships.
+This gives you a clear method for asynchronously loading Ember data relationships.

 ```js
 post.load('comments');
 ```

-You can also use JSON:API's dot notation to load child relationships.
+You can also use JSON:API's dot notation to load additional related relationships.

 ```js
 post.load('comments.author');